 have any power to authorise, veto, or otherwise annul ONS classification decisions (however, members of the group may request ONS to review a classification decision if members are of the opinion that material information has been omitted).

-The group is chaired by the Office of National Statistics and membership shall include representatives from HM Treasury Classification branch, Scottish Government, the Welsh Government, and the Northern Ireland Executive.
+The group is chaired by the Office of National Statistics and membership shall include representatives from HM Treasury Classification and Budgetary Advice branch, Scottish Government, the Welsh Government, and the Northern Ireland Executive.
 Others may be invited where relevant and with permission from the chair.